Polirecyliente/SGConocimiento/Math/Usable_facts.md

 (Postulado del par lineal)
 **Linear pair postulate**: the two angles of a linear pair are supplementary.

+(Postulado de las paralelas)
+**Parallel postulate**: given a line and a point not on the line, there is only one parallel to the line that passes through the point.

+(Postulado de las perpendiculares)
+**Perpendicular postulate**: given a line and a point not on the line, there is only one perpendicular line to the line that passes through the point.

+(Postulado de los ángulos correspondientes) **Corresponding angles postulate**: in a transversal of two parallels, the corresponding angles are congruent.

+(Converso del postulado de los ángulos correspondientes) **Converse of the corresponding angles postulate**: if the corresponding angles of a transversal are congruent, then the transversal is a transversal of two parallels.

 (Propiedad reflexiva de la congruencia)
 **Reflexive property of congruence**: a figure is congruent with itself.
 Let $\overline{AB}$ be a segment, and $\angle ABC$ be an angle, then $\overline{AB} \cong \overline{AB}$ and $\angle ABC \cong \angle ABC$.